- Home /

 3: http://10.65.7.131:9000:9000 min=1.32ms max=1.95ms average=1.53ms errors=0 roundtrip=1.32ms

-Let's install our backup software.
-Unfortunately, the version of duplicity packages by Ubuntu is really old, and creates all sorts of issues.
-So we are going to install the latest version from the duplicity PPA:
+Now you'll install the backup software.
+The version of duplicity packaged by Ubuntu is out of date.
+Instead, install the latest version from the duplicity PPA:

 root@database:~# add-apt-repository ppa:duplicity-team/duplicity-release-git